yesokcool/ReadySet/README.md

 ## Features:
 - The full game of Set
-- Support for adding as many "traits" as desired (traits can be visualized as anything, like Shapes, Shadings, Numbers, Colors, etc.)
+- Support for adding as many "traits" as desired (traits can be visualized as anything, like Shapes, Shadings, Numbers, Colors, and so on)
 - Support for adding as many "trait types" as desired (types are just integer values and can be visualized as anything, like a Shape trait having the types of Triangle, Circle, Squiggle, Diamond, and so on)
 - Score modifier that rewards faster set matching
 - Two-player mode
-    - Compete for a high score.
+    - Compete for a high score!
-    - Build up or take down the score modifier together.
+    - Build up or take down the score modifier together!
-    - Time your calls to steal points from your opponent.
+    - Time your flags to steal points from your opponent!
-        - Or be civilized and create your own rules!
+        - Or pretend to be civilized and create your own rules!
+- Fun animations
 - Auto-solving (cheat) mode
 - Color-blind accessibility
+- Randomized flavor text

 ## Future features:
-- Randomized text
-- Speed mode
+- READY, SET mode (fun mode)
-- Call cooldown
+- Flag cooldown

 ## Topics Covered:
 - MVVM